-William and Mary is an agency of the Commonwealth of Virginia.
-As a result, the college is bound by the laws and regulations of Virginia.
+William & Mary is an agency of the Commonwealth of Virginia.
+As a result, the College is bound by the laws and regulations of Virginia.
 Commonwealth law is very clear that any state agency must abide by the laws, rules and regulations promulgated by the legislature and state agencies.

 State funds include state general funds (state allocated tax dollars); tuition and other Education and General revenues, auxiliary enterprise revenues, athletics revenues, grant, and contract revenues, and funds under the control of the Board of Visitors (even those sometimes referred to as “private BOV funds”)

 Truly private funds include those from affiliated foundations or other private sources.
 If such funds are used in connection with a contract to which the College is a party, the contract is subject to the College’s contracting requirements.

 This distills down to the fact that William & Mary has three distinct types of funds that we deal with.